 Ekaterina, 27 years old, Alania: “I live in Turkey on the basis of a tourist visa, I regularly renew it.
 I work as a freelancer and have an income of 1000 euros.
 This money is enough for rent, food, travel and shopping.
 Every day is active, I have many friends who are easy to make here.
 Life among Muslims is not uncomfortable.
-I plan to apply for a residence permit and stay here forever. "
+I plan to apply for a citizenship and stay here forever. "

 Please fill in the form.
 We will contact you as soon as possible.